-Australian Institute of Health and Welfare 1995.
-A review of the needs and opportunities for the surveillance of spinal cord injury.
-Cat. no. AIHW 203.
-Canberra: AIHW.
+Australian Institute of Health and Welfare (1995) A review of the needs and opportunities for the surveillance of spinal cord injury, AIHW, Australian Government, accessed 31 January 2023.

 Australian Institute of Health and Welfare.
 (1995).
 A review of the needs and opportunities for the surveillance of spinal cord injury.
 Canberra: AIHW.

 Australian Institute of Health and Welfare.
 A review of the needs and opportunities for the surveillance of spinal cord injury.
 AIHW, 1995.

 Australian Institute of Health and Welfare.
 A review of the needs and opportunities for the surveillance of spinal cord injury.
 Canberra: AIHW; 1995.

 Australian Institute of Health and Welfare 1995, A review of the needs and opportunities for the surveillance of spinal cord injury, AIHW, Canberra.

 Get citations as an Endnote file:

 This study investigates the demand for information on spinal cord injury occurrence and ways in which it could be satisfied.
 Spinal cord injury is uncommon, but has great impact on the lives of the people who sustain it, and it is very costly.